synshop/ShopIdentifyer/README.md

 ### Encrypted values

 Please note that all of the properties starting with `ENCRYPTED_` are encrypted.
 When the application starts up, it will prompt you for a single decryption password.
-This is the same password that you will use to encrypt the properties using the cli tool `./identity/crypto/crypt.py`.
-The instructions for use are pretty straightforward:
+This is the same password that you will use to encrypt the properties using the cli tool `./identity/crypto/encrypt` and `./identity/crypto/decrypt`.

-    $ python crypt.py

-    Usage: crypt.py encrypt
-           crypt.py decrypt

 In order for the decryption to work, you need to use the same password to encrypt all of the 6 values.
-Here's an example of encrypting the string "foo"
+Here's an example of encrypting the string `foo` with the password of also `foo`:

-    $ python identity/crypto/crypt.py encrypt
+    python3 identity/crypto/encrypt
     Please enter the encryption key:
     Please enter the plaintext you wish to encrypt:
     Encrypted Value: +uBiga/44gMDfr6UXFllIA==